 Bank Guarantees

-If you do not trust your partner, are unsure of their solvency or fulfillment of contractual obligations, require a payment deferment or advance payment – we offer you to issue a bank guarantee:
+If you do not trust a partner, are unsure of their solvency or ability to fulfill contractual obligations, require a payment deferral or advance payment – we offer to arrange a bank guarantee:

 Tender Guarantee

-Issued at the request of a bidder to the party announcing the tender, ensuring the bidder fulfills its obligations arising from its tender proposal.
+Issued at the request of the bidder to the party announcing the tender and ensures the fulfillment of the bidder's obligations arising from their submitted tender offer.

 Performance Bond

-Issued at the request of a contractor of goods or services to the customer, as a security for the proper performance by the contractor of the terms of the contract concluded between the contractor and the customer.
+Issued at the request of a supplier of goods or services to a customer as a guarantee of the proper fulfillment of the contract conditions by the supplier, agreed upon between the supplier and the customer.

 Advance Payment Guarantee

-Issued at the request of the seller of goods or services to the buyer, usually in the amount of the advance received under the contract concluded between the seller and the buyer, and ensures the return of the amount paid in advance.
+Issued at the request of the seller of goods or services to the buyer, usually in the amount of the advance received under the contract between the seller and buyer, and ensures the return of the paid advance amount.

 Payment Guarantee

-Issued at the request of the buyer in favor of the seller and ensures that the buyer fulfills their payment obligations for the supplied goods/services, in accordance with the contract concluded between the seller and the buyer.
+Issued at the request of the buyer in favor of the seller and ensures the buyer's fulfillment of their payment obligations for the delivered goods/services, in accordance with the contract concluded between the seller and the buyer.

 Loan Repayment Guarantee

-Issued at the request of the borrower by the organization that provided the loan, and ensures the borrower's fulfillment of obligations to the lender for the repayment of the principal amount and/or interest on the loan within the agreed deadlines.
+Issued at the request of the borrower by the organization that provided the loan, ensuring the borrower's fulfillment of their obligations to the lender to return the principal amount and/or interest on the loan within the specified time frames.

 Standby Letter of Credit

-Like a guarantee, it serves as a security for the obligation of payment or performance of other contractual obligations.
-Standby letters of credit are used to finance international trade with countries where the use of bank guarantees in commercial transactions is prohibited (USA), where the documentary nature of guarantees is prohibited, or in transactions with international organizations (European Bank for Reconstruction and Development, World Bank, etc.).
-Unlike guarantees (which are usually subject to the law of the issuing country), standby letters of credit are governed by the Uniform Customs and Practice for Documentary Credits (ICC Publication No. 600) – an international document that is mandatory for execution.
+Like a guarantee, it secures the obligation of payment or fulfillment of other contractual obligations.
+Standby letters of credit are used to finance international trade with countries where the use of bank guarantees in trade transactions is prohibited (USA), where the documentary nature of guarantees is forbidden, or when conducting operations with international organizations (European Bank for Reconstruction and Development, World Bank, etc.).
+Unlike guarantees (which are usually subject to the laws of the issuing country), standby letters of credit are governed by the Uniform Customs and Practice for Documentary Credits (ICC Publication No. 600) — an international document that is mandatory for execution.

 Benefits for the Seller

-1. a guarantee is provided for the proper fulfillment of contractual obligations by the buyer as described in the terms of the contract
+1. a guarantee is provided for the proper fulfillment of the buyer's contractual obligations as described in the contract terms

-2. the opportunity to receive an advance payment for goods or services
+2. the possibility of receiving an advance payment for goods or services

 3. expand the circle of counterparties